-Whitney LaNasa, Director of Stonehenge Capital’s Tax Credit Services, will serve as a panelist at the 2019 Opportunity Zone Panel Discussion in Lake Charles, Louisiana on Monday, March 25.
+Whitney LaNasa, Director of Stonehenge Capital’s Tax Credit Services, will serve as a panelist at the 2019 Opportunity Zone Panel Discussion in Lake Charles, La., on Monday, March 25.
 She will present details regarding the Opportunity Zone Program and explain how the Program can help redevelop vacant and blighted areas in Lake Charles and throughout Louisiana.
-The panel will be hosted by the City of Lake Charles and the SWLA Economic Development Alliance from 11:30 a.m. to 1 p.m. on Monday, March 25, at the SEED Center Business Incubator.
+The panel will be hosted by the City of Lake Charles and the SWLA Economic Development Alliance from 11:30 a.m. to 1 p.m. at the SEED Center Business Incubator.

 Mayor Nic Hunter commented on the upcoming panel discussion: “The City has become more aggressive than ever before in attracting developers to underdeveloped, underserved areas in the northern portion of the City.
 Opportunity Zones are an extremely lucrative tool.
 This workshop is a great opportunity for developers and investors to learn more about how they can leverage Opportunity Zones and other economic incentives to help grow our community.”

-Steven Leblanc, Vice President at Stonehenge Capital, will serve on a panel hosted by the Houston Chapter of the Urban Land Institute on Developing in Opportunity Zones: What Does It Mean for Houston?.
-The panel will discuss how opportunity zones can support and are supporting future housing and other developments in Houston and beyond.
-Steven has previously touted use of Opportunity Zones in Baton Rouge when he served on a panel with U.S. Senator Cassidy (R-LA) hosted by the Baton Rouge Area Chamber.
+Steven Leblanc, Vice President at Stonehenge Capital, will serve on a panel hosted by the Houston Chapter of the Urban Land Institute on Developing in Opportunity Zones: What Does It Mean for Houston?
+The panel will discuss how Opportunity Zones can support and are supporting future housing and other developments in Houston and beyond.
+Steven has previously touted use of Opportunity Zones in Baton Rouge when he served on a panel with U.S. Senator Bill Cassidy (R-LA) hosted by the Baton Rouge Area Chamber.